ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 ``Just :: a -> @M Maybe a``.
 Promoting ``Just`` thus results in a matchable type constructor ``'Just :: a -> @M Maybe a``.

-Matchabilities are only relevant in kinds, and not in types, so having the data constructor ``Just`` have a matchable type makes no difference, only for future compatbility with Dependent Haskell and promotion.
+This is a *hard rule*.

+The *Term-level functions* section specifies that term-level function are all unmatchable.
 GHC already eta-expands data constructors automatically, so in any term context, `Just` is elaborated to ``(\x -> Just x)`` and thus gets an unmatchable arrow type, just like any other term-level function.

-This is a *hard rule*.
+  -- inferred: a -> @U Maybe a
+  just :: a -> Maybe a
+  just = Just -- eta-expanded

 Type families
 #############